Innisfree Black Green-Tea Cream

 The presentation is typical of the brand who have a specific colour dedicated to each range but consistent packaging across the board.

 There are sufficient preservatives in the formula to prevent product contamination that a wide opening and finger dispensing may invite.
 I prefer a pump action but this is typical of most creams and not a problem.
 The cream itself looks very luxurious.
-It is a delicate creamy and glossy tan colour with plenty of slip.
+It has a delicate, glossy tan colour and exhibits luxurious glide.
 It has a synthetic fragrance that smells like a perfume without resemblance to green tea.
-I don’t like the addition as it does not enhance the experience of this product, although the scent is not overly strong.
+I don’t like the addition as it doesn’t enhance the experience of this product, although the scent is not overly strong.
 Some may enjoy it however those with sensitivities to such additions may find it irritating.
 Personally, I had no adverse reaction but simply prefer my skincare fragrance free.

-Another solid product from a great brand that I have grown to enjoy and trust.
+Another solid product from a great brand that I have grown to enjoy.
 An impressive ingredient list and good performance have earned this cream my tick of approval.
-I would strongly recommend it for those suffering skin dryness but would warn against using such a rich moisturiser if you deal with an oily complexion.
+I would strongly recommend it for those suffering skin dryness but would warn against using such a rich moisturiser if you deal with an oily complexion or are sensitive to fragrance.

 |Solid antioxidant protection||Only available on line for Australians|